agileware/au.com.agileware.renewalinvoices/README.md

 Features
 --------

-The features required are very similar to scheduled reminder functionality, with the addition:

-* The action for the scheduled reminder would be to generate a "pending" contribution for the membership.
+* A scheduled reminder is used to generate a "pending" contribution for the membership.
-* The existing "Send confirmation and receipt" contribution functionality would be executed so that the invoice could be sent.
+* Existing "Send confirmation and receipt" contribution functionality is executed so that the invoice is sent.
-* The ability to define which contact the membership renewal invoice should be sent to for the membership is critical.
-Similar to the scheduled reminders feature which allows the reminder to be limited to a "group of contacts" - having this flexibility would meet the requirement of redirecting the membership renewal to the appropriate individual contact when the primary member is an organisation.
+* Ability to define which contact the membership renewal invoice is sent to for the membership invoice.

 Tokens
 ------